Philips 'Trafficvision' SGS 306

 Lantern acquired in August 2005.

 The bizarre names continue!
-This lantern is believed to have come from the car park of the Derby Evening Telegraph offices, but this has still to be confirmed.
+This lantern is believed to have come from the car park of the former Derby Telegraph newspaper offices on Meadow Road, but this cannot be confirmed.
 The Trafficvision is commonly used on main roads in Derby City Centre, and also appears on a section of the A38 between Derby and Burton.

 As received, the lantern is in a reasonable condition but it will require cleaning to remove the dirt and the loose fibres on the canopy.

 As with most Philips SON lanterns, the reflector on this can be adjusted according to the type of road that the lantern is being used on.
-Access to the lamp is gained by opening the canopy and removing the lampholder from the back, however the bowl is only held in place with several star-head screws and so I might temporarily remove it for cleaning.
+Access to the lamp is gained by opening the canopy and removing the lampholder from the back; however, the bowl is only held in place with several star-head ('Torx') screws and so I might temporarily remove it for cleaning.
+Incidentally, the label attached to the bowl carries the date code 'B1', which suggests that the lantern was made in February 2001.

 Undoing the large black clip shown in the above photograph releases the back section of the lantern.
 With this unfastened, the lantern is isolated and work can be carried out safely.
 The gear is located behind the black panel in this section.
 The panel unclips and then hinges open.